faizanWebsultanate/FCRF_integration_docs/README.md

 ### Option B: Load Editor with Request ID and Diamond Details

-You can pass a `requestId` and `diamond details` to update an existing IDU record.
+You can pass a `requestId` with `diamond details` to update an existing IDU record.

 | Parameter     | Type    | Description                            |
 |---------------|---------|----------------------------------------|